Installing a new bathroom sink

 I was replacing the sink with a porcelain sink.
 There were no clips that go on the bottom of the sink.
 The only thing to hold it in place is gravity, and caulking.

 I used caulking from a tube.
-Its harder to get a nice bead from a tube than a caulking gun.
-But I used caulking from a tube, because the rest of a cylinder of caulking in a caulking gun will start to go solid once the tube is opened, and I didn't need a whole caulking gun tube's worth.
+It's harder to get a nice bead from a tube than a caulking gun, but I used a tube because the rest of a caulking gun cylinder will start to go bad once the tube is opened, and I didn't need that much.
+Be sure to apply enough caulking to make a good seal all around.
+Othrwise, water may leak around the sink and wet the particleboard counter top (particle board does not stand up well to getting wet)

-With the bead of caulking on the sink, I carefully then lowered it over the hole, making sure that its centered right.
+With the bead of caulking on the sink, I carefully then lowered it over the hole, making sure that it's centred right.

-Next its time to install the drain.
-The drain typically clamps itself between the top and bottom.
-On the bottom side, ther's a wide conical rubber gasket that presses against the sink, with a brass washer behind it, and a nut to tighten it.
+Next it's time to install the drain.
+The drain typically clamps itself into the hole from the top and bottom.
+On the bottom there is a wide conical rubber gasket that presses against the sink, with a brass washer behind it and a nut to tighten it.
 I put caulking all around the rubber gasket just to be on the safe side.

 Be sure to dry fit everything first before you assemble it with caulking.
 Caulking is really messy once you get it on your fingers.
-Its best to have a roll of paper towel handy to wipe your fingers with when you work with caulking, otherwise you inevitably get it on everything, including your clothing.
-And caulking doesn't wash out!
-The saving grace of caulking is that it does stay soft, and you can scrape it off if need be even after it has solidified, unlike putty.
+It's best to have a roll of paper towel handy to wipe your fingers with when you work with caulking.
+Otherwise you inevitably get it on everything, including your clothing.
+Caulking doesn't wash out!
+The saving grace of caulking is that it does stay soft, and you can still scrape it off hard surfaces even after it has solidified, unlike putty.

-Its a good idea to install the drain plug mechanism before installing the trap.
-Or at least I realized that because when I did it, I ended up accidentally dropping the plug part all the way down into the trap, and had to undo it again just to get it back out.
+It's a good idea to install the drain plug mechanism before installing the trap.
+Or at least I realized that because when I did it, I ended up accidentally dropping the plug part down into the trap and had to remove the trap to get it out.
 Getting that rod that sticks out to the right to go through a hole in the drain plug, and putting it all together is surprisingly fiddly.
-I couldn't put that part in before installing the drain mechanism, because it would have gotten in the way a little when installing the flange on the top.
+I couldn't put that part in before installing the drain mechanism because it would have gotten in the way when installing the flange on the top.
 But really, that's more part of installing the faucet

 The bottom of the drain spout always seals to the drain plumbing using one of these clever conical, or wedge type of gaskets.
 The nut on top pushes the wedge into the drain pipe, which compresses it and cause it to perfectly seal between the drain plumbing and the spout from the sink.